 Economic aggregates that determine the level of national income and employment: the interrelationship of aggregate demand, interest rates, wages, output and the price level.
-Prerequisites: CORE 153.
+Prerequisite: CORE 153.
 Alternate years: offered 2008-2009.

-ECON 373 - Public Finance (3)
+ECON 373 - Public Economics (3)

-Public revenues, the tax system and tax incidence, public expenditures, debt policy and debt management, budgeting and the objectives of fiscal policy.
+Public revenues, the tax system and tax incidence, and public expenditures.
 Particular problems of state and local finance are also given consideration.
 Prerequisites: CORE 153 and ECON 112.